seanorama/outlearn-hdp/modules/lab5.md

 3. Next prompt shall ask you to enter login and password.
 Type “sandbox” in login and the leave the password empty.
 Hit Ok.
     ![Lab5_2](http://hortonworks.com/wp-content/uploads/2015/07/Lab5_2.png)

-4. Choose the data table avg_mileage table from the table chart on the right and hit      Add Table. avg_mileage should now appear under Query View tab on the left.
-Choose avg_mileage.* in the Field column.
+4. Choose the data table avg\_mileage table from the table chart on the right and hit      Add Table. avg\_mileage should now appear under Query View tab on the left.
+Choose avg\_.* in the Field column.
 You are set to import data from your Hive table.
 As a final step, Hit Test!
     ![Lab5_3](http://hortonworks.com/wp-content/uploads/2015/07/Lab5_3.png)

 5. Click on Return Data to import your table into an excel.
 Submit OK to populate your excel.
     ![Lab5_4](http://hortonworks.com/wp-content/uploads/2015/07/Lab5_4.png)

-6. Once the data is placed you will see the avg_mileage table imported into your spreadsheet.
+6. Once the data is placed you will see the avg\_mileage table imported into your spreadsheet.

 ### For Windows users: